james-bui/friendly-hickory/faq.md

     the liquid reduces to about 1.5-2 cups of brew.
 Consume one cup in the morning and one cup at night.
 Some formulas may need to be taken after a meal but please consult with your herbal practitioner for directions specific to your formula.
+- question: How many times can I cook my package of herbs?
+  answer: Each package of herbs can be brewed up to 3 times.
+However, each subsequent
+    brew will be more diluted than the one before.
+We recommend adding some honey to sweeten up the brew if the taste is a bit hard to bear.
 - question: How long does shipping take?
   answer: |-
     * US shipping will take between 3 to 7 business days.